Jimmy-Tollett/CapstoneProject/README.md

 This endpoint exists only within the cluster; it's used to verify that the parser can access the database.

-- The parser reports to cluster port 8001.
+- The parser reports to the cluster's internal port 8001.
 Manually forward the port:
+  `kubectl get pods`
-  `kubectl port-forward pod/parser-deployment-7fc5f7fd64-74j2d 8001:8001`
+  `kubectl port-forward pod/<PARSER POD NAME> 8001:8001`

 - In your browser, navigate to `http://localhost:8001/health`